LSeu-Open/Enhanced-BioResearch/README.md

 A collection of repository about Articles, softwares, tools, pipelines, plugins and more, for Biology research.

 The goal of this page is to make you a more efficient scientist.

-You'll find only resources that I've found truly inspiring, or that have become timeless classics.
+- This page is not meant to be comprehensive.
+- I don't necessarily agree with or endorse every single line that is written in every single one of those resources.

+Feel free to open a PR to contribute!

 ## AI usage in Science